LHON Awareness Day banner! Saturday 19 September

 Every year we work to draw more attention to this condition.
 Help us shine a light on LHON.

-This year LHON Awareness will be on Friday 19th September.
+This year LHON Awareness was on Saturday 19 September.

 LHON (Leber’s Hereditary Optic Neuropathy) poster.